jaindamini1111/markdown-portfolio/_includes/05-emphasis.md

 **2011-2013** - School Level Prefect.

-**2010-2011** - Assisted in raising funds amongst the fellow classmates and neighbourhood locality for the care of the elderly.
+**2010-2011** - Assisted in raising funds amongst the classmates and neighbourhood locality for the care of the elderly.